urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

           Returns an estimate of the number of bytes that can be read (or skipped over) from this input stream without blocking mark()
-          Marks the current position in this input stream reset()
+          Marks the current position in this input stream It may take an integer parameter that will work as a read-ahead limit, meaning thed reset method will reset the stream to this position as long as you don't read more than the read-ahead limit bytes after marking reset()
           Repositions this stream to the position at the time the mark method was last called on this input stream close()